yokana65/bicycle_maps/README.md

 The aim of this package is to draw tour maps given a list of desired locations to visit.

-It needs a shapefile with the underlying spatial information and a column the specifies the regional areas to visit.
+It needs a shapefile with the underlying spatial information and a column that lists the regional areas to visit.

 From there it provides the following functions: